Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Examples

 \subsection{Failures}

 \begin{itemize}[leftmargin=*]

 \item We start with the cases where $G$ is $A_4$ or $S_4$.
 Let $L/\Q$ be the splitting field of $f(x)$, where

 In both cases $L/\Q$ is a Galois extension with Galois group $G$ such that every decomposition group is cyclic.
-Therefore, Theorem~\ref{main} shows that the HNP fails for any subextension of $L / k$ falling under case (i) or (ii) of Theorem~\ref{main}, i.e.~an extension where the HNP can theoretically fail.
+Therefore, Proposition~\ref{main} shows that the HNP fails for any subextension of $L / k$ falling under case (i) or (ii) of Proposition~\ref{main}, i.e.~an extension where the HNP can theoretically fail.